GlobalFishingWatch/GFW_technical_documentation/BigQuery-in-Products.md

 + [GFW Product Tutorials](https://globalfishingwatch.org/tutorials/)

 **Upcoming/Future Plans**
-+ Next update of CVP will involve data being updated on a 3 day lag rather than monthly update
-+ Encounters code currently being updated to use published_events_encounters and carrier, support, and fishing by_year tables.
-CVP with updated encounters code likely in next ~month.
 + If the CVP is maintained as a standalone product, then queries will be updated and V1 API will be used

 **Updates**
++ Feb 15, 2022: CVP data updated on a 3 day lag rather than monthly update.
+CVP encounters code now pulls encounters from published_events_encounters and identified carrier, support, and fishing vessel  by_year tables.
 + Nov 2021: v0 API updated port visits and loitering events on CVP to pull from pipe_production_vYYYYMMDD published events ports and loitering tables.
 Port visits in the published events table are limited to confidence = 4.
 The loitering events logic has been changed to group points at seg_id level and not ssvid, and thus the number of loitering events in some areas increased noticeably due to some long loitering events now being grouped as many small loitering events.
 The CVP encounters query
 <br>